rbiesser/notebook/languages/SQL.md

 - `Not` is applied only to simple conditions.
 It is not applied to compound conditions that include an `and` or an `or`.
 - `And` is used to combine simple conditions and conditions involving `not`.
 None of these conditions are allowed to contain an `or`.
 Many conditions can be combined together with `and`.
 If there is more than one `and`, the conditions can be combined in any order and no parentheses are required.
 Each of these compound conditions is usually enclosed in parentheses.
 - `Or` is the top-level connector.
 It combines all the compound conditions using `and` and `not`.
 If there is more than one `or`, the compound conditions can be combined in any order and no parentheses are required.

+These rules for the standard form help to avoid logic errors and allow the database management system to process queries more efficiently.
+For example, an `or` condition is inclusive and can take advantage of short-circuiting to match the first true condition.

 Overview of the `order by` clause
 ---